-I am a co-founder of Loot Drop, a social game studio focused on fun.
+I am the Program Director for the UC Santa Cruz Master's in Games + Playable Media and the CEO and Co-Founder of Loot Drop, game studio focused on fun.
 I have been fortunate to make games my whole life.

 I am working on a book about game balance starting with experience points, curves and progression.
 The starting point reflects the answer to the question I am most often asked about game balance.
 What questions do you suggest based on your own experience or what questions do you have?

 Watching this 10-minute movie actually brought a tear to my eye.
 Highly recommended.

 This has nothing to do with game design, true enough.
 However, John and I are often asked about our favorite Mexican restaurants in the Bay area.
 I wanted a link I could point to.
 Finding a good Mexican restaurant can be challenging, even with Yelp.
 Reviewers more accustomed to Americanized Mexican food often rate the real good stuff lower while things like Chipotle rate 5 stars.

 - Spanishtown – Half Moon Bay.
 Small, warm restaurant with friendly service.
 Great mild salsa.

 - Murillos – Vacaville.
 Traditional Mexican food in a Sonoran style.
 Worth the drive.
 Warm salsa is amazing.